tony-o/perl6-xoo/README.md

-# DBO
+# Koos

-DBO is an ORM designed for convenience and ease of use, it is modeled after DBIx::\* if you're into that kind of thing already (note: some concepts and names have deviated).
+Koos is an ORM designed for convenience and ease of use, it is modeled after DBIx::\* if you're into that kind of thing already (note: some concepts and names have deviated).

 ## what works

 * relationships
-* row object inflation (calling .first on a query returns a DBO::Row)
+* row object inflation (calling .first on a query returns a Koos::Row)
 * row objects inherit from the model::@columns
 * model level convenience methods
 * row level convenience methods